Whether you are producing CD's, cassettes, vinyl records or

 JUST WHAT IS MASTERING?

 Mastering is the final step of assembling and polishing your project so that it sounds as good as it possibly can before it goes to manufacturing.
 The mastering engineer will adjust the sound of each song so that they match in a cohesive manner, and will assemble the album so it sounds consistent and has a natural flow to it rather than just sounding like a bunch of songs stuck together,.
-It is the step in which the sound is tailored for the specific manufacturing format - CD, cassette, vinyl - whatever the medium, each has its own special requirements for sound, and a specific way the master has to be formatted.
+It is the step in which the sound is tailored for the specific delivery format - CD, vinyl, online delivery- whatever the medium, each has its own special requirements for sound, and a specific way the master has to be formatted.

 I used to think of mastering as the link between production and manufacturing, but actually Glenn Meadows of Masterfonics in Nashville had a better perspective when he stated that mastering is the link between the pro audio industry and the hi-fi industry.
 The idea is to take material that (hopefully) sounds great on big studio monitors and make it translate equally well to the home system.